 Once you’re sure that the lasagna is thoroughly reheated, stop the microwave.
 Allow the dish to sit for another 30-60 seconds in the closed microwave.
 This will eliminate any cold spots and ensure the lasagna is evenly heated.

 After a minute is up, take out the lasagna from the microwave.
-Sprinkle some of your favorite hot pasta sauce along with a bit of Parmesan cheese and enjoy!
+Sprinkle some of your favorite hot pasta sauce along with a bit of Parmesan cheese or other melty cheese and enjoy!

 It takes a minute and a half to completely reheat a slice of lasagna at high power.
 It’s better if you reheat single pieces of lasagna because overcrowding the microwave can come in the way of even heating.
 Plus, more lasagna will take more time to heat.